tap349/tap349.github.io/_posts/2018-03-01-react-native-subscriptions-ios.md

 - upload new build and select it in current application version

   after that you can submit application version for review again.

+  TODO: there are no IAPs available in application version!